Women's Solo Adventure Travel: 15 Best Trips 2026

 14. Patagonia: Women’s Expedition-Level Adventure

-Patagonia is the aspiration destination for solo female adventure travelers who are ready to push into expedition-level experience.
-The W Trek and O Circuit at Torres del Paine, sea kayaking the fjords of the Magellan Strait, and mountaineering in the Argentine Andes (Fitz Roy massif, Aconcagua) are all within reach of well-prepared solo female adventurers.
+Patagonia is the aspiration destination for solo female adventure travelers ready to push into expedition-level experience.
+The W Trek and O Circuit at Torres del Paine (51.210°S, 72.989°W), sea kayaking the fjords of the Magellan Strait, and mountaineering in the Argentine Andes (Fitz Roy massif: 49.272°S, 73.049°W) are all within reach of well-prepared solo female adventurers.

 Community tip: The Patagonia trekking community is one of the most international and gender-balanced in adventure travel.
-Solo women on the W Trek consistently report forming lasting friendships with other trekkers, particularly at refugio dinners where groups consolidate.
+Solo women on the W Trek consistently report forming lasting friendships with other trekkers at refugio dinners where groups consolidate.
 The solo female experience here is often less solitary than at home.

 15. Taiwan: East Asian Safety and Adventure Depth

-Taiwan rounds out this list for its combination of extraordinary safety (one of Asia’s safest countries for women), excellent adventure geography, and the cultural warmth that solo female travelers consistently report.
-The east coast cycling route, Taroko Gorge hiking, and Sun Moon Lake kayaking are all covered in our full Taiwan adventure travel guide.
+Taiwan rounds out this list for its combination of extraordinary safety (one of Asia’s safest countries for women), excellent adventure geography, and cultural warmth that solo female travelers consistently report.
+The east coast cycling route (Southern Cross-Island Highway), Taroko Gorge hiking (24.187°N, 121.607°E), and Sun Moon Lake kayaking are all world-class experiences in a compact, easy-to-navigate island.

 Safety Strategies That Actually Work